scailable/sclblpy/README.md

 the toolchain and user-management function.
 These are useful when running the Scailable stack locally.
 Also the method `_toggle_debug_mode()` can be used for troubleshooting (this will raise exceptions and provide a trace upon errors).
 * Docs generated using `pdoc --html --html-dir docs sclblpy/main.py`
+* We are actively developing our stack; we try to list changes from one version to the next as clearly as possible.
+If you find any errors or issues please add an issue to this repo."
 If you are having trouble using the `sclblpy` package, please [submit an issue to our github](https://github.com/scailable/sclblpy/issues/new), we will try to fix it as quickly as possible!